masrialx/multi-tenant-workspace-app-better-auth-nextjs/API_DOCUMENTATION.md

 ### Invite Organization Member
 **POST** `/api/org/members`

-Invite a new member to an organization.
+Invite a new member to an organization by email.
+Creates an invitation that the user must accept before joining.
 Only organization owner can perform this action.

 **Request:**
 \`\`\`json